 Our Spanish curriculum is organised around a core theme each term.
 This ensures that children have a context for the Spanish they are learning: this core theme informs much of the vocabulary and new grammatical structures that they learn in that term.
 There are also specific grammar points for children to learn in each term.
 This grammar is carefully sequenced to ensure children build their understanding of grammar slowly over time.
 Not only will this give children a better knowledge of Spanish, it will also help children understand grammatical concepts that can be applied to other languages in the future (e.g. verb conjugation).

 Learning a language requires children to add new knowledge of vocabulary and grammar to their existing knowledge over time to build their fluency and ability to understand the new language.
 This means it is especially important that children have regular opportunities to review their previous learning in Spanish.
-It is for this reason that there are a number of units of work across the curriculum where children focus on reviewing the Spanish they have learnt before to build their fluency.
+It is for this reason that children have very frequent opportunities to repeat and review previously learning to build their fluency.

 We take a broadly communicative approach to the teaching of Spanish: our emphasis is on building children's Spanish vocabulary and repertoire of grammatical constructions so that they can use Spanish in a variety of circumstances.
 More formal aspects of grammar are introduced more slowly over time.
 Our Spanish curriculum is taught by a native Spanish speaker: this means children benefit from regularly hearing authentic Spanish in the classroom.
 Though the specific focus of Spanish lessons may vary from one lesson to another, in general they all involve children practising all four skills of language: listening, speaking, reading and writing.